Configuring Log Alarm Rules

 Deleting an alarm rule: Click Delete in the Operation column of the target alarm rule.
 In the displayed dialog box, click OK.

-- After selecting multiple alarm rules, you can perform the following operations on the alarms: Open, Close, Disable Temporarily, Re-Enable, Enable Clearance, Disable Clearance, Delete, and Export.
+- After selecting multiple alarm rules, you can perform the following operations on them: Enable, Disable, Disable Temporarily, Re-Enable, Enable Restoration Notification, Disable Restoration Notification, Delete, Import, and Export.

-- You can move the cursor to the rule name to view both the new and original names after modification.
+- You can hover over a rule name to see both the current and original names.
 The original rule name cannot be changed.

 If you want to trigger an alarm upon the detection of a specific keyword in a log, follow this example to set a query statement and a keyword alarm rule.
 The example is for reference only.